yowainwright/logsdx/src/plugins/README.md

 // With custom options
 const prismPlugin = createPrismPlugin({
   lang: "javascript", // Default language for syntax highlighting
-  theme: "github-dark" // Theme to use for highlighting });
+  theme: "github-dark", // Theme to use for highlighting });

 // Use with LogEnhancer